A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Existing Approaches

-Roughly simultaneously, Yang et al. introduced a similar solution~\cite{DBLP:conf/wacv/YangSHC21} named Class-agnostic Few-shot Object Counting Network (CFOCNet).
-The architecture follows the same scheme as FamNet, comprising an encoder and a decoder.
-The former has two streams for feature extraction, one for the query image and one for the exemplars (here referred to as reference images).
-It is based on the first three blocks of an ImageNet pre-trained ResNet-50 model~\cite{DBLP:conf/cvpr/HeZRS16}.
+\paragraph{CFOCNet} Roughly simultaneously, Yang et al. introduced a similar solution~\cite{DBLP:conf/wacv/YangSHC21} named Class-agnostic Few-shot Object Counting Network (CFOCNet).
+The architecture follows the scheme of FamNet, with an encoder and decoder.
+The encoder includes two ResNet-50 streams for feature extraction: one for the query image and one for the exemplars (here referred to as reference images).
 The features concerning the exemplars are matched by computing the convolution operation with the output of a self-attention mechanism~\cite{DBLP:conf/icml/ZhangGMO19} applied to the features relating to the query image.
 These resulting matching maps are finally fused by exploiting a scale-aware fusing mechanism, and the output is fed into the decoder to compute the density map.
-The decoder is similar to the one exploited in FamNet -- some stacked convolution blocks and upsampling layers -- and it is supervised by standard MSE loss as well as by SSIM loss~\cite{DBLP:journals/tip/WangBSS04} to catch local pattern consistency~\cite{DBLP:journals/tnn/ChenZZZK24}.
+The decoder is similar to the one exploited in FamNet---some stacked convolution blocks and upsampling layers---and it is supervised by standard MSE loss as well as by SSIM loss~\cite{DBLP:journals/tip/WangBSS04} to catch local pattern consistency~\cite{DBLP:journals/tnn/ChenZZZK24}.